Utility poles are in need of lots of vegetation management to keep them safe.

 In addition, this system of data collection can be done more frequently and with less chance for error, thereby keeping the data fresh and accurate.
 It also aids utilities in staying compliant with updates on reliability standards from NERC with real-time knowledge of the state of their infrastructure.

-Remote sensing technology is at the forefront of the technological advances in utility vegetation management.
-A combination of LiDAR, GPS and other such GNSS allow for a visual and spatial representation of the scene in question.
+Remote sensing technology is at the forefront of technological advances in utility vegetation management.
+A combination of LiDAR, GPS, and other such GNSS allows for a visual and spatial representation of the scene in question.

 Utilities are able to detect and see the current state of the vegetation growth with pinpoint accuracy and make decisions to prevent overgrowth.